2401566A/tango_with_django_project/README.md

-Tango with Django project for WAD2.
+Read me file for the Tango with Django project for WAD2.